ckormanyos/real-time-cpp/examples/chapter10_08/readme.md

 through the Pi Spigot calculation.

-The program runs continuously, performing successive back-to-back calculations, the subsequent one beginning when the previous one finishes.
+The program runs continuously, performing successive back-to-back calculations.
+The subsequent Pi Spigot calculation begins when the previous one finishes.
 Simultaneously, the well-known _blinky_ application with 1s blinking on/off is handled in the LED task.